fbernutz/die-himmelstraeumerin-blog/Content/posts/2023-04-18-mixit-talk.md

 <figure>
     <img src="../../images/2023-04-18-mixit-talk/sketchnote.jpg" alt="Sketchnote from talk by Feli Bernutz: My story, I’ve never dreamed to work in IT but wanted to work with art / design.
 Job as iOS Developer.
 Am I at the right place?
 Don’t change to fit in!
 Inclusion is having a voice.
 Tips for inclusive environment: 1.
 Introduce yourself with your pronouns.
 2. Make everyone’s voice heard.
 3. Don’t act surprised when someone doesn’t know what you say, use it as opportunity.
 Embrace diversity: give feedback, talk about income, developer job is diverse, fight imposter syndrome, find community" />
-    <figcaption>Shoutout to Rémi Sarraillon for the awesome sketchnote of my talk!</figcaption>
+    <figcaption>Shout out to Rémi Sarraillon for the awesome sketchnote of my talk!</figcaption>
 </figure>